-According to The University of Wisconsin, progression to subacute and chronic disease is generally attributed to an ineffective immune response on the part of the dog.
+Progression to subacute and chronic disease may be attributed to an ineffective immune response on the part of the dog.
 German Shepherd dogs appear to be predisposed to the severe, chronic form of disease.

-- Most commonly, a presumptive diagnosis is made when clinical signs lead to a high level of suspicion.
+- A presumptive diagnosis may be made when clinical signs and a history of exposure to the tick vector lead to a high level of suspicion.

-- Monocytes, a kind of white blood cell, can occasionally help with diagnostics.
+- Monocytes, a kind of white blood cell, can occasionally help with diagnosis.

-- Confirmation may require using an ELISA test that also looks for anaplasma, Lyme disease, and heartworm infection.
-PCR testing is also becoming commonly available.
+- Confirmation may require using an anitbody test such as an ELISA test that also looks for Anaplasma, Lyme disease, and heartworm infection.
+Polymerase chain reaction (PCR) to look for the organism’s DNA footprint is also commonly available.

 Treatment of ehrlichiosis in dogs may include: